swdayu/howtos/android/bluetooth/ber/goep.md

 As a result, the Server is assumed to offer services only for one Client at a time.
 However, the implementation may offer a possibility for multiple Clients at a time but this is not a requirement.

+PROFILE FUNDAMENTALS

-The **profile fundamentals**, with which all application profiles must comply, are the following:
+The profile fundamentals, with which all application profiles must comply, are the following:

 1. Before a Server is used with a Client for the first time, a bonding procedure including the pairing may be performed (see Section 8.3.1).